Listen to an audio transcription of this post

 2. Create a Calm and Cool Haven for Your Beauty Slumber

 Your surroundings could be sabotaging your sleep efforts.
 Setting up the right sleep environment can work like magic when you're trying to sleep better.
 What exactly does that mean?
 It's pretty simple.
 Just make sure your bedroom gives you a quiet, cool, and dark place to sleep.

 Light wreaks havoc on your circadian rhythm, especially blue light from devices.
 That's why the CDC recommends darkening your bedroom as much as possible.
 Close those blinds, and wear an eye mask to block light.

-What else can you do to improve your sleep environment?
-Wear earplugs or crank up a white noise machine to block sounds that might keep you up.
-Keep the temp cool in your room as well.
+What else can you do to sleep soundly improve your sleep environment?
+Wear earplugs or crank up a white noise machine (or pink noise machine) to block sounds that might keep you up.
+Keep a cool comfortable temperature in your room as well.

-3. Unleash the Magic of the Blissy Sleep Mask for Luxurious Beauty Sleep
+3. Unleash the Magic of the Blissy Sleep Mask for a Good Night's Sleep

 Before resting your head on your pillow, don a Blissy Sleep Mask.
 With an adjustable elastic strap for a perfect fit, light doesn't stand a chance of invading your beauty sleep.
 These silk sleep masks are ideal for blocking out excess light in your room or wherever you're trying to sleep.

 When you put on a Blissy Sleep Mask, you're giving your brain the signal that it's time to wind down for the day and fall asleep.
 These luxurious silk sleep masks, made from soft 100% mulberry silk, can help your brain remember that it's time for sleep.

 4. Sleep on Cloud Nine with Comfortable Bedding